nishimura5/behavior_senpai/README.md

 #### next, prev

 Long videos captured by a video camera may be split during recording due to camera specifications.
 Since Track files are paired with video files, they are also split.
 'Next' and 'prev' record the sequence of split Track files.
 Addition to attrs is done by [app_track_list.py][app_track_list].

+### Security Considerations

+As mentioned above, Behavior Senpai handles pickle format files, and because of the security risks associated with pickle format files, please only open files that you trust (e.g., do not open files from unknown sources that are available on the Internet).
+(For example, do not try to open files of unknown origin published on the Internet).
+See [here](https://docs.python.org/3/library/pickle.html) for more information.

 ### Annotated Video file